michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/installation/index.markdown

   * w to write a partition and exit
   * n to create a new partition
   * t to define the type of a partition
-  * a to set up a boot flag on a partition

 When using 't', you will need to use the partition number.
 To define a swap, you need to use 82 as type.
 For a Windows NTFS, use 7.
 You can see